aaron-baby/phantomjs-rpms/README.md

 - Xorg-X11-Server: MIT

 # How to prepare build environment
-- build Qt 4.7 RPMS from included src.rpm OR use ./fetch-qt-rpms to download them
 - yum/rpm install qt47-devel qt47-webkit qt47-webkit-devel sqlite-devel

 # How to build
-- source code is included for PhantomJS 1.1, 1.2 and 1.3
-- for PhantomJS 1.4.x and 1.5 use `fetch-phantomjs $version`
+- Retrieve the PhantomJS source tarball for your chosen version using the included tool script: `fetch-phantomjs $version`
-- `./rpm SPECS/phantomjs-$version.spec`
+- `./rpm SPECS/phantomjs-$version.spec` taking note to update version in the top of the the specfile as needed

 # Build branches
 - use `fetch-phantomjs` script to fetch sources from branches
 - modify .spec to suit your needs

 Have fun!
-Jens Braeuer
+Jens Braeuer (Original Author)
+Colin Hill